learning-zone/javascript-basics/README.md

 #### Q. ***How do get query string values in javascript?***

 You can use URLSearchParams to get query string values in javascript.
-Let's see an example to get the client code value from URL query string,
+Let us see an example to get the client code value from URL query string,

 ```javascript
 const urlParams = new URLSearchParams(window.location.search);
 const clientCode = urlParams.get('clientCode');